Jim Lovell: Apollo 8

 On Christmas Eve, the crew broadcast black-and-white television pictures of the lunar surface back to Earth.
 Lovell took his turn with Borman and Anders in reading a passage from the Biblical creation story in the Book of Genesis.
 They made a total of ten orbits of the Moon in 20 hours and ten minutes, and began their return to Earth on December 25 (Christmas Day) with a rocket burn made on the Moon's far side, out of radio contact with Earth.
 When contact was re-established, Lovell broadcast, "Please be informed, there is a Santa Claus."

-As CMP, Lovell served as the navigator, using the spacecraft's built-in sextant to determine its position by measuring star positions.
-This information was then used to calculate required mid-course corrections.
-Lovell used some otherwise idle time to do navigational sightings, maneuvering the module to view stars by using the Apollo guidance computer keyboard.
-Lovell accidentally erased some of the computer's memory by entering the wrong codes, which caused the inertial measurement unit (IMU) to contain data indicating that the module was in the same relative orientation it had been in before lift-off; the IMU then fired the thrusters to "correct" the module's attitude.
+As CMP, Lovell served as navigator, using the spacecraft's sextant to determine its position by measuring star positions.
+These measurements were used to calculate required mid-course corrections.
+During otherwise idle time, he conducted navigational sightings, maneuvering the module to view stars and entering data via the Apollo Guidance Computer keyboard.
+During one of these data entries, Lovell accidentally erased some of the computer's memory by entering the wrong codes, causing the inertial measurement unit (IMU) to register the module as having the same orientation it did before liftoff.
+The IMU then initiated thruster firings to "correct" for this newly registered attitude.

-Once the crew realized why the computer had changed the module's attitude, they knew that they would have to reenter the correct data to tell the computer the module's actual orientation.
-It took Lovell ten minutes to figure out the correct values, using the thrusters to get the stars Rigel and Sirius aligned, and another 15 minutes to enter the corrected data into the computer.
-Sixteen months later, during the Apollo 13 mission, Lovell would have to perform a similar manual realignment under even more critical conditions after the module's IMU had been turned off to conserve energy.
+After identifying the issue, the crew knew that they would have to reenter the orientation data.
+Lovell took about ten minutes to calculate the correct values, using the thrusters to align the stars Rigel and Sirius in the sextant, and another 15 minutes to enter the correct measurements into the computer.
+The experience later proved valuable during Apollo 13, when Lovell had to perform a similar manual realignment under critical conditions after the IMU had been turned off to conserve energy.

+A feature on the Moon's surface (Mount Marilyn) was named by Lovell in honor of his wife.